reud/ShamePreventer/README.md

-Shame Preventer
+Shame Preventer v1.1
 ====

-Tweet feel free, like instagram stories
+Tweet freely, like instagram stories

+updated! if you want to use before version, watch (it)[https://github.com/reud/ShamePreventer/tree/v1.0-master]

 ## Description

+(v1.1 new feature! this steps will apply if tweet after 24 hours)

-1. Your tweets archiving (at GCP)
+1 It archives your tweets (at GCP)

-2. Delete your tweets
+2 Then, deletes your tweets

-If you set cron and working every day, It is like Instagram Stories.
+If you set cron working every day, It will be like Instagram Stories.

 ## VS.

-Instagtam Stories: They seems to be happy, So I feel be a LOSER.
+Instagtam Stories: They seem happy, so I feel like a LOSER.

 Twitter+Shame Preventer: **COMFORTABLE**